FreeCAD/DevelopersHandbook/technical/SourceTreeBasics.md

 ---
-title: "Partial View of the FreeCAD Source Tree"
-description:
-    "A picture of the most commonly encountered branches of the tree."
 layout: default
 mermaid: true
 ---
-# {{page.title}}

-{{page.description}}
+# "Partial View of the FreeCAD Source Tree"

+"A picture of the most commonly encountered branches of the tree."

 {{page.mermaid}}